Generalized stacked contact process with variable host fitness: Proof of Theorem

-We distinguish two cases depending on the value of the infection rate. \\ \textbf{Case 1.} Assume first that~$\lambda_{21} < \infty$.
 Recall that~$\lambda_{20} \leq \lambda_{21}$ by assumption.
 Comparing the set of sites in state~2 to a pure birth process with no deaths and with birth to adjacent sites at rate~$\lambda_{21}$, a large deviations estimate gives~$c, C > 0$ so that